rendicott/uggly-client/README.md

   * [ugdyn](https://github.com/rendicott/ugdyn) - is an example of dynamically generated content and is what is showing the black/green boxes page in the gif and the Harry Potter API navigator.

 ## Client Features (user'ish)
+* supports TLS over gRPC which means that communication to servers that create their listeners with an SSL cert are secure.
+This is indicated client side via the "ugtps://" syntax and a green colored address bar.
+All insecure connections are represented with the "ugtp://" syntax and a red colored address-bar.
 * Client doesn't have the ability to do anything to your machine except manipulate the terminal's screen.
 This limits some features (e.g., no file access) but also means no exploits.
 * Auto resizing of content and screen size is sent to server.
 Whether or not server wants to do anything about it is up to the server.
 * Variable link/keystrokes based on what the server sends.
 Local client upper menu bar always trumps whatever the server sends.